 The Perfect Cup of Pumpkin LatteCourse: DrinksCuisine: CanadianDifficulty: Easy

-My perfect pumpkin latte… the perfect combination of espresso, frothed milk, pumpkin, and the right amount of spices.
-What’s not to enjoy about that?
+My pumpkin latte is the perfect combination of espresso, frothed milk, real home made pumpkin puree, and the right amount of spices.

 4 cups milk of choice

 1/4 cup of pure pumpkin puree (see notes)

 4 shots of espresso

 - In a small saucepan, add the milk, the puree, and the spices.
 Mix them all together using a small whisk or a fork as the milk starts to heat up on medium heat.

 - Continue to whisk and allow the milk to come to a near boil.

 - Pour it into a jar or a frothing jug, and using an electric frother or an espresso machine frother, froth the milk.